Monday March 25, 2019

 A modern version of the Hippocratic Oath typically states, "To practice and prescribe to the best of my ability for the good of my patients."
 Following this principle, your doctor will attempt to restore you to good health.

 Because of modern improvements in medicine, it is possible to prolong your life through the use of ventilators, intravenous feeding and other devices.
-While you certainly want your doctors and nurses to provide very good care, you also will need to offer some guidance on how extensively your family and doctors should use modern technology to prolong your life.
+While you certainly want your doctors and nurses to provide very good care, you may also need to offer some guidance on how extensively your family and doctors should use modern technology to prolong your life.

 A second major area to understand is called HIPAA.
 The Health Insurance Portability and Accountability Act (HIPAA) was passed by Congress in 1996.
 It is designed to provide protection for you and to keep your health information private.